cpfaff/rbefdata_paper/paper/rbefdata.md

 Today scientists need to deal with a deluge of data in many disciplines.
-While there are some widely accepted concepts and tools that solve some of the most pressing problems in data management, other highly potential concepts are not yet wide spread throughout scientific domains.
+While there are some widely accepted concepts and tools that solve some of the most pressing problems in data management, other highly valuable concepts are not yet wide spread throughout scientific domains.
 While data preservation and the general access to data for a wider audience is covered very well, describing data with metadata, the use of semantical concepts, and the integration of small datasets still lacks behind.
-This is partially related to the reluctance of users towards new solutions, a general lack of acceptance of certain concepts, or that some concepts are simply hard to implement for certain scientific domain.
+This is partially related to the reluctance of users towards new solutions, a general lack of acceptance of certain concepts, or that some concepts are simply hard to implement for certain scientific domains.
 We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
 The platform has been developed and is used within the BEF-China experiment.
 It is specialized in handling small and heterogeneous data, representing the